plone/Installers-UnifiedInstaller/tests/vbox_tests/README.rst

 This is an experimental framework for running Plone Unified Installer tests in a set of Vagrant-provisioned VirtualBoxes.

+Before use, copy or hard-link a Unified Installer .tgz into this directory.

     ./runvbs.sh

 runs the suite.

+    ./runvbs.sh vb_c*

+runs tests on all the matching boxes.

 Each vb_* directory is a vagrant kit that provisions an environment adequate to run the installer.